TechLabs-Berlin/mlds-tools/README.md

 > pip3 install -r requirements.txt

 ## Navigating the Workshop
+> Here we will add instructions for workshop preparation.
+All pre-requisites hosuld be listed with links to installation instructions.
+Docker (including virtualbox), PSQL & Heroku.
 ## Heroku
 [Heroku](https://dashboard.heroku.com/apps) is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 It is one of the platforms of choice to deploy small, simple apps on a quick tier.
 We will be using it as part of this workshop to deploy our application to the cloud and make it available to anyone over the internet.